-Cottage And Vacation Homes Need Different Insurance Coverage
+Why Do Cottages And Vacation Homes Need Different Insurance?

-There’s a lot to consider when it comes to cottage or vacation property insurance.
-That’s one of the reasons why many – but not all – insurance companies will insure your cottage only if you insure your principal residence with them too.
-That tells you there can be a lot of risk associated with insuring a recreation or rental property.
-And here are several big considerations :
+There’s a lot to consider when it comes to vacation property insurance.
+There can be a lot of risk associated with insuring a vacation property.
+And here are several considerations :

-A Cottage Sits Empty For Extended Periods Of Time
+A Cottage Often Sits Empty For Extended Periods Of Time

-Lots of things that can happen at a recreational property or seasonal home can get exponentially worse if you’re not there.
-For example, water damage occurs – and isn’t immediately remedied.
-Or there’s a break-in – by either human or animal intruders – leaving your place more vulnerable.
-When it comes to a cottage or other vacation property, out of sight is never out of mind.
-That should apply to insurance providing coverage for the property too.
+Lots of things that can happen at a seasonal home.
+They can get worse if you’re not there.
+For example, water damage occurs and isn’t immediately remedied.
+Or there is a break-in – by either human or animal intruders – leaving your place more vulnerable.

-Many Insurance Policies On Cottage & Recreational Properties Are Outdated
+Many Policies On Cottage & Vacation Properties Are Outdated

-You’ve perhaps heard that cottage and recreational property values in many parts of Ontario have more than doubled since 2000.
-Which, on one hand is great if you’re a longtime seasonal homeowner happy to see an increase in your valued investment.
-But don’t forget that an insurance policy covering, say, only half of your recreational property’s current value would not be great if you suffered a devastating fire requiring total replacement – at twice the cost of what you’re covered for.
-That’s worth a thought.
+You’ve perhaps heard that vacation property values in many parts of Ontario have more than doubled since 2000.
+If your cottage is not insured for current market value it would not be great if you suffered a devastating fire requiring total replacement.

-This may not seem right because your home is likely worth more, you spend more time there, you have more contents coverage – but it’s your cottage insurance premiums that may well be higher.
-It boils down to the insurance costs being higher because the risks are greater at a more remote, largely unoccupied seasonal recreational property.
+Your cottage insurance may be more expensive than your home insurance.
+This may not seem right because your home is likely worth more, you spend more time there and you have more belongings.
+It boils down to premiums being higher because the threats are greater at a more remote, largely unoccupied property.

 For example, the threat of a property-destroying fire at a city home located close to a fire hydrant and served by professional firefighters is far less than that of a fire starting at a remote vacation property located a dozen or more kilometers from a fire hall served by a volunteer force.

-Cottage insurance can also cost more because many recreational property owners have a number of buildings – from bunkies to boathouses (and boats) – that require coverage.
-And probably the most significant factor is reconstruction costs associated with a remote property, which can require more costly transportation of labour and materials – especially if the cottage is of log construction requiring specialized skills… and is accessible only by water.
+It can also cost more because there can be many of buildings – from bunkies to boathouses (and boats) – that require coverage.
+And probably the most significant factor is reconstruction costs associated with a remote property, which can require more costly transportation of labour and materials – especially if it is of log construction requiring specialized skills and is accessible only by water.